krgamestudios/Toy/README.md

 # Contributors and Special Thanks

-For a guide on how you can contribute, see [CONTRIBUTING.md](CONTRIBUTING.md).

 @NishiOwO - Unofficial NetBSD support
 @Gipson62 - v1 docs spell checking
 @8051Enthusiast - `fixAlignment()` trick